-Norfolk Music Hub is a partnership of every organisation and school which engages with Norfolk’s children and young people in music making.
+Norfolk Music Hub is a partnership of organisations and schools which engage with Norfolk’s children and young people in music making.
 These organisations share what they do, communicate with each other and are committed to the highest quality of music education for children and young people.
 Our partnership serves to create the very best opportunities for children and young people to get involved in music making.